JohanVanHoye/spotify-running-playlist-maker/README.md

 and this only if they did not already appear in one or more other playlists you might have.

 Because Spotify has a HUGE library, chances are real that you will find a lot of tracks even with the strictest of search settings.
-If you save thousands of tracks to a single playlist, this can get a unwieldy to work with.
+If you save thousands of tracks to a single playlist, this can get unwieldy to work with quickly.
 This is why there is an option to save in several parts.

 ## Setup